Comment on page

 As the network and core protocol are complicated and require a deep knowledge of EPoS and some technical/blockchain background, we are only letting validators create and vote on proposals.
 The network governance model includes proposal, voting, and implementation processes.

 First, a proposal has to be submitted by an elected validator.
 The proposal shall include a summary in the content and a link to a post in the “Governance” section of the forum https://talk.harmony.one so that the community can discuss and debate in the forum post.
 A proposal will be moved forward when the majority is reached.
 Otherwise, it is rejected.
-The majority of the quorum is defined as more than 66% of all the staked tokens.
+The majority of the quorum is defined as 51% of the total stake weight.

 Since only the validators can propose/vote in the proposal, for token holders who delegate to validators, it is highly encouraged to work with your validators to vote on the proposals.
 Also, in order to encourage the participation of the voting process, additional token rewards may be distributed to validators who voted in the proposals.
 The detailed plan will be announced later.

-Final snapshot of voting power is taken at the epoch in which the proposal closes, so with epochs passing, you might see your total voting power vary a bit.
+- Final snapshot of voting power is taken at the epoch in which the proposal closes, so with epochs passing, you might see your total voting power vary a bit.
 The staked amount of ONE tokens at that time is your final voting power.
-For a proposal to successfully pass, 66% of all the staked tokens is needed to reach a majority quorum.
+For a proposal to successfully pass, the proposal must reach 51% of the total stake weight and 66.7% in favor of the proposal to pass.